 Equity awards are crucial to a competitive compensation program for executives because they act as a powerful retention incentive.
-Equity ownership in our Company by our NEOs also aligns the interests of our NEOs with those of our stockholders and rewards our NEOs for their contributions to the long-term success of the Company.
+Equity ownership in our Company by our NEOs also aligns the interests of our NEOs with those of our stockholders and rewards our NEOs for their contributions to our long-term success.

-In determining the equity incentive awards for our NEOs in 2019, our Board, with respect to our President and CEO, and our Compensation Committee, with respect to our other NEOs, considered the roles and performance of each NEO as well as the benchmarking data and recommendations of the Compensation Committee's independent compensation consultant, which included information regarding equity compensation received by executives at peer group companies, as well as broader survey data.
-Based on these considerations, our NEOs received the stock option awards shown in the following table in 2019:
+In determining the equity incentive awards for our NEOs in 2023, our Board, with respect to our President and CEO, and our Compensation Committee, with respect to our other NEOs, considered the roles and performance of each NEO as well as the benchmarking data and recommendations of the Compensation Committee's independent compensation consultant, which included information regarding equity compensation received by executives at peer group companies, as well as broader survey data.
+In 2023, our NEOs were given the option to receive their annual equity awards allocated as follows, with the total estimated grant date fair value of the equity awards being equal in each case: (i) 50% stock options and 50% RSUs, (ii) 75% stock options and 25% RSUs, or (iii) 100% stock options.
+We believe this optionality allows our NEOs to maximize the potential value of their equity awards based on individual circumstances and maintains alignment of the interests of our NEOs with those of our stockholders.
+Based on the considerations above and elections by each officer, our NEOs received the following stock option and RSU awards in 2023: